lebogan/netblog/README.md

 # netblog

-Netblog is a browser-enabled network maintenance log book.
-It is actually a re-write of my command-line utility, netlog.
-As such, it can be used as a front-end for an existing netlog database - not meant to be published as a web site using Heroku or other services.

 **This app is currently in development, not ready for use yet!**

+**Netblog** is a browser-enabled network maintenance log book.
+It is actually a re-write of my command-line utility, **netlog**.
+As such, it can be used as a front-end for the existing netlog database - not meant to be published as a web site using Heroku or other services.

+Why am I doing this?
+- Not everyone uses the command-line
+- Learn more Crystal and Kemal
+- Add HTML, CSS, and Bootstrap to the learning mix
+- Just have fun:-)

+## Requirements
+The sqlite3 binary and sqlite3-dev(el) library are needed by the maintenance function for backups, restores, and integrity checks.
+Make sure they are installed for your distribution.
+There are additional requirements for distros other than Fedora - which this was developed on.

 ## Installation

+### Redhat/Fedora/CentOS

 ```bash
 $ git clone https://github.com/lebogan/netblog.git
     or